Overcoming Narcissistic Abuse By Elizabeth Shaw – Life Coach.

 When that phone rings, it might trigger anxiety, and you may panic.
 Even though you know, it’s not them.
 I have a couple of post on how to help you with anxiety afterwards.

 After being with a narcissist and walking on eggshells for so long, to will be left with anxiety, no longer being able to express your feeling.
 So you feel shut down towards the world and those around you.
 Loss of self-worth and who you are.
 Loss off confidence in your own opinions.
 Your inner critic will be talking to you how the narcissist used to speak to you as it’s been programmed into you.

 If you are still with the narcissist and all this sounds familiar.
 Stop trying to fix the relationship with the narcissist.
 Start working on a plan to get out and fix you.

 When you do get out, or if you’re already out and building yourself back up, work on the fact you are allowed your own opinions and start working on expressing those to yourself.

 When out start working on your self-worth.
 Start expressing yourself again.
-Give yourself permission to be you again and find who you truly are again.
+Give yourself permission to be you again and find who you indeed are again.
 Believe it’s possible you changed for the narcissist now you can change for you.
 Cry if you want, laugh when you want.
-You will soon feel the freedom and it’ll get easier.
+You will soon feel the freedom, and it’ll get easier.
 Talk kindly to yourself again, always look for the positive in every day.

 If possible, find a positive, happy friend and spend time with them, observe them, it becomes contagious when you surround yourself with positivity.
 Negativity brings negativity.
 Positivity grows positivity.